sarma1807/Cassandra_CDC-to-Pulsar/21_Cass_CDC_Agent.md

 ```

-### these are just CDC events which inform Pulsar about which segments on Cassandra have changed.
+### These are just CDC events which inform Pulsar about which segments on Cassandra have changed.

-### now we have to configure the Pulsar-Cassandra-Source to have Pulsar pull the required changes (actual changed data) from Cassandra.
+### Now we have to configure the Pulsar-Cassandra-Source to have Pulsar pull the required changes (actual changed data) from Cassandra.

 ---